New HSR Reporting Thresholds Announced for 2016

 The Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR) requires parties to transactions meeting certain size thresholds to make notification filings with the Federal Trade Commission and the Antitrust Division of the U.S. Department of Justice and to observe a waiting period before closing.
 On January 21, 2016, the Federal Trade Commission announced increases in the reporting thresholds under HSR.
 Changes to the HSR reporting and exemption thresholds are made each year based on annual changes in the Gross National Product.
 The revised thresholds were published in the Federal Register on January 26, 2016 and will be effective on and after February 25, 2016.

-HSR applies to acquisitions of assets, voting securities and non-corporate interests (such as limited liability company membership interests), and also may apply to the formation of joint ventures, corporations and non-corporate entities (such as LLCs or limited partnerships).
+HSR applies to acquisitions of assets, voting securities and non-corporate interests (such as LLC membership interests) and also may apply to the formation of joint ventures, corporations and non-corporate entities (such as LLCs or limited partnerships).

 Revised HSR Reporting Thresholds